ethereum/consensus-specs/specs/core/0_beacon-chain.md

     return [i for i, v in enumerate(validators) if v.status == ACTIVE]
 ```

-The following is a function that shuffles the validator list:
+The following is a function that shuffles any list; we primarily use it for the validator list:

 ```python
 def shuffle(values: List[Any],